ilovepdf/iloveimg-wp-compress/readme.txt

 * Fix conversion from number to float.
 * Serialized data has known vulnerability problems with Object Injection.
 Changed to JSON Encode.
 * Variables $height, $width, $ilove_img_account not be defined.
+* Division by zero.
+* An infinite loop was generated.
+The method itself called itself every time the process failed.

 = 1.0.4 =